|

-The Microphone is an integral part of Live Sound production.
-Those of us who have been exposed to Top Of The Pops at an early age will know that every singer uses a microphone.
+The Microphone is an integral part of live sound production.
+Those of us who have been exposed to Top of the Pops at an early age will know that every singer uses a microphone.
 The camera never focuses on the console, the amp rack, the monitors or the speaker system.
-We have had more than one caller ask about hiring a microphone when what they actually wanted was a complete PA system.
+We have had more than one caller ask about hiring or buying a microphone when what they actually wanted was a complete PA system.

 Technically, a microphone is a device that converts variations in sound (either airborne sound or sound from a resonating body, such as the front of an acoustic guitar) into variations in voltage.
 Although most people would recognise the shape of a Shure SM58, microphones also come in other shapes and sizes (lapel mics, headphone mics, boundary mics, and contact mics are all commonplace).